How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 We all know that olives like warmer climates, especially the Mediterranean type of climates.
 However, the weather conditions are different each year, and they always affect the olive yield.

 There are no two years with the same weather.
-Some years there are more rains, while the subsequent one lacks rain.
-The same is with the sun and other weather elements.
+Some years there is more rain, while the subsequent one lacks rain.
+The same is true with the sun and other weather elements.

 How You Maintain The Tree

 The human impact on olive yield is enormous.
 You should properly take care of olive trees in order to get the highest amounts of olives per tree.
-And also, it’s not all about how many olives are harvested; it’s about how quality the fruits are.
-So, it’s not always about the quantity; it’s about quality too.
+Also, it’s not all about how many olives are harvested; it’s about how quality the fruits are.
+So, it’s not always about quantity; it’s about quality too.

 Some people like to have bushy olives, and even though they think that’s the way to get more fruits, the situation is almost always the opposite.
 Olive tree needs to have fresh air and just enough dense canopy so the sun rays can reach all parts of the tree.